tmck-code/pokesay/README.md

 If all you are after is installing the program to use, then there are no dependencies required!
 Navigate to the Releases and download the latest binary.

+## TODO

+- [ ] List all names
+- [ ] Make data structure to hold categories, names and pokemon
+- [ ] Increase speed
+- [ ] Improve categories to be more specific than shiny/regular

 ## Building binaries

 ### In docker